Kaushalya/kaushalya.github.io/about.md

 ## Kaushalya Madhawa
 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

-<p>I am a PhD student at Tokyo Institute of Technology - School of Computing.
-My research is on development of new machine learning techniques for graph data.</p>
+I am a PhD candidate at Tokyo Institute of Technology - School of Computing.
+My research is on development of new machine learning techniques for graph data.

-<p>Additionally, I work as a research assistant for <a href="https://www.jst.go.jp/kisoken/crest/en/project/1111094/1111094_07.html">"CREST Deep"</a> project, funded by Japan Science and Technology Agency (JST).
-I'm working with other PhD students of Murata Lab on compressing Deep Neural Networks (DNNs) without compromising the accuracy.</p>
+Additionally, I work as a research assistant for <a href="https://www.jst.go.jp/kisoken/crest/en/project/1111094/1111094_07.html">"CREST Deep"</a> project, funded by Japan Science and Technology Agency (JST).
+Motivation of this project is to compress Deep Neural Networks (DNNs) without compromising the accuracy.

-<p> I did a research internship at <a href="https://www.preferred-networks.jp/en/">Preferred Networks Inc.</a>, in the summer of 2018.</p>
+In 2018 summer, I was lucky to do a research internship at <a href="https://www.preferred-networks.jp/en/">Preferred Networks Inc</a>.
+I was involved in designing deep generative models for generating molecular graphs.
+This work resulted in [GrapNVP](https://preferredresearch.jp/2019/07/16/graphnvp), the first normalizing-flow based model for generating attributed graphs.

 <!-- <div class="header">